awsdocs/amazon-redshift-developer-guide/doc_source/r_SVCS_CONCURRENCY_SCALING_USAGE.md

 # SVCS\_CONCURRENCY\_SCALING\_USAGE<a name="r_SVCS_CONCURRENCY_SCALING_USAGE"></a>

-Records the usage periods for Concurrency Scaling\.
-Each usage period is a consecutive duration where an individual Concurrency Scaling cluster is actively processing queries\.
+Records the usage periods for concurrency scaling\.
+Each usage period is a consecutive duration where an individual concurrency scaling cluster is actively processing queries\.

 By default, this view is visible by a superuser only\.
 The database superuser can choose to open it up to all users\.